pingcap/docs/reference/tools/tiup/manage-component.md

 You can use the following TiUP commands to manage components in the TiUP ecosystem:

 - list: Queries the component list.
-By using this sub-command, you can see all the optional components to install and all the optional versions of each component.
+By using this TiUP command, you can see all the optional components to install and all the optional versions of each component.
 - install: Installs the specific version of a component.
 - update: Updates a component to the latest version.
 - uninstall: Uninstalls a component.
 - status: Checks the status of a running component.
 - clean: Cleans up the instance on which a component is deployed.
 - help: Prints the help information.
-If the sub-command is appended to a command, the usage of this command is printed.
+If you append another TiUP command to this command, the usage of the appended command is printed.

 This document introduces the common component management operations and the corresponding TiUP commands.